HotDB-Community/hotdb-documents/docs/en/v2.5.6/management-port-command.md

 If the check result (result value) is 1, it means that the check of this item fails, and the modification result may be incorrect.

-As shown below: cpd_test is LogicDB, zx_cvset_signin_result is table name, 4 is functionid, id is sharding key, \[1,2\] is data node, 1 is master/slave consistency check.
+As shown below: cpd_test is LogicDB, zx_cvset_signin_result is table name, 4 is functionid, id is sharding key, [1,2] is data node, 1 is master/slave consistency check.

-mysql\> onlinemodificationrulecheck cpd_test. zx_cvset_signin_result=4,id:1,2:1;
+mysql> onlinemodificationrulecheck cpd_test. zx_cvset_signin_result=4,id:1,2:1;

 ![](assets/management-port-command/image64.png)

 When multi tables are checked at the same time, information between tables shall be separated by spaces.
 For example:

-onlinemodificationrulecheck db.tablename=functionid,rulecol:datanodes:checkconsistency \[db.tablename=functionid,rulecol:datanodes:checkconsistency..\]
+onlinemodificationrulecheck db.tablename=functionid,rulecol:datanodes:checkconsistency [db.tablename=functionid,rulecol:datanodes:checkconsistency..]

 ![](assets/management-port-command/image65.png)

-2\.
-It can be used to view the check result after the sharding plan online modification is checked.
+2. It can be used to view the check result after the sharding plan online modification is checked.
 For example:

-onlinemodificationrulecheck db.tablename \[db.tablename...\]
+onlinemodificationrulecheck db.tablename [db.tablename...]

 **Fields and their description are contained in the result:**